christybell/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
 Louise’s play Fever came close to its fundraising goal in a short amount of time.
-Now, she wants to know how different campaigns fared in relation to their launch dates and their funding goals.
+Now, she wants to know how different Kickstarter campaigns fared in relation to their launch dates and their funding goals.

 ### Purpose
-Analyze the data and provide visualizations to give Louise clear insights into the campaign trends and find out if their outcomes were affected by their launch date and/or fundraising goals.
+Analyze the Kickstarter data and provide visualizations to give Louise clear insights into the campaign trends and find out if their outcomes were affected by their launch date and/or fundraising goals.

 ## Analysis and Challenges
 The full analysis and workbook can be found here: [Kickstarter Analysis](Kickstarter_Challenge.xlsx)